stephanemainchain/docs/Tutorials/tutorialJavaCodingRules.rst

 Code Style
 ----------

-MicroEJ formatting rules for Eclipse can be found here: `Eclipse Java settings <https://repository.microej.com/packages/formatter/microej_formatter-13.xml>`__.
+MicroEJ recommended formatting rules for Eclipse can be found here: `Eclipse Java settings <https://repository.microej.com/packages/formatter/microej_formatter-13.xml>`__.

-These rules must be set (and committed) for each project (``.settings`` directory).
+These rules must be set (and committed) for each project (in ``.settings`` directory).
 Then, the committed files must not have any warning or error.